active-logic/uta/README.md

 ⚠️ **HOWL IS UNDER DEVELOPMENT - BACKUP/COMMIT YOUR FILES AND USE AT YOUR OWN RISK.**

-This is a UPM package which requires Unity 3D (the game engine).
+This UPM package requires Unity 3D (the game engine).
 After adding the package (to an existing project), go to `Window > Activ > Howl`.
 Then in the Howl window:

 - Uncheck **lock**
 - Press **Generate Howl Source**